Injustiça clama por Justiça, mas a violência chama violência.

 defined by the Constitution of the United States.

 We believe that the courts should follow the United States Constitution so that black people will receive fair trials.
-The 14th Amendment of the U.S.
+The 14th Amendment of the U.S. Constitution gives a man a right to be tried by his peer group.
+A peer is a person from a similar economic, social, religious, geographical,

 environmental, historical and racial background.
 To do this the court will be forced to select a jury from the black community from which the black